buildkite/agent-stack-k8s/DEVELOPMENT.md

 ### Integration test requirements

-In addition to the usual requirements, the integration tests make use of a GraphQL-enabled Buildkite API token in order to create pipelines, start builds, read logs, and clean up afterwards.
+In addition to the usual requirements, the integration tests make use of a Buildkite API token in order to create pipelines, start builds, read logs, and clean up afterwards.

 ### Setup